-Students who have not been issued with any Penalty Points during a term will be invited to a celebratory event.
-These vary from term-to-term but may include a special breakfast, themed event or a visit to the Sixth Form centre.
+Students who have not been issued with any Behaviour Points/incidents during a term will be invited to a celebratory event.
+These vary from term-to-term but examples may include lunch queue jump passes, games and puzzle events, food, and picnics.